 - Bibi Ka Maqbara – Aurangabad.
 Gorgeous burial monument, constructed in the late 17th century as a tribute to Rabia Durrani, wife of Mughal Emperor.
 Intended as a rival to Taj Mahal, but built on a smaller scale.

 Described landmarks of Maharashtra

-Maharashtra is truly splendid state.
-This lively state has it all – enormous metropolises and countless waterfalls in mountains, urban decay and architectural splendor, remnants of millenia old Harappan towns and modern, very expensive architecture.
-Here are found several world class landmarks.
+Maharashtra is a truly splendid state.
+This lively state has it all – enormous metropolises and countless waterfalls in mountains, urban decay and architectural splendor, remnants of millennia old Harappan towns and modern, very expensive architecture.
+Here are found several world-class landmarks.